equinor/ccs-scripts/docs/webviz/scripts/co2-containment.md

 **Boundary polygons**

-1. Create your polygons in the clipboard, under a "boundary_polygon" folder.
+1. Create your polygons in the clipboard, under a `boundary_polygon` folder.

 2. To export your boundary via RMS, use the following python job:
 ``` yaml title="export_boundary_polygons.py"